mebeim/aoc/2020/README.md

 code at the time of writing, containing the current VM implementation, which we'll be writing ritht now.
 You can find the link above.

 Let's start!
-We need our VM to have at least three foundamental properties:
+We need our VM to have at least three fundamental properties:

 1. Ability to easily pause and resume execution.
 2. Ability to reset in order to restart execution without having to